DATAMATH CALCULATOR MUSEUM

 The disassembled TI-Nspire CAS+ makes use of one ST NAND256W3A NAND Flash-ROM with 32M Bytes size compared with 8M Bytes CMOS NAND EEPROM located in the PLT-SHH1 prototype.

-The disassembled TI-Nspire CAS+ makes use of one Infinion HYB18L256160 SDRAM with 16M*16 size compared with 8M*16 SDRAM located in the PLT-SHH1 prototype.
+The disassembled TI-Nspire CAS+ makes use of one Infinion HYB18L256160 SDRAM chip with 16Mx16 bits capacity compared with 8Mx16 bits SDRAM located in the PLT-SHH1 prototype.

 Please notice that all three memory chips are almost identical with the parts located in the released TI-Nspire CAS with the April 2007 manufacturing date.
 The only difference is the supply voltage, it was lowered from 3.3 volts to 1.8 volts.